 - 7.3.2.3 Extension or Enlargement of Existing Non-Conforming Uses - a) In special instances, it may be necessary to permit an extension or enlargement of a non-conforming use in order to prevent unnecessary hardship.
-Hardship is defined as the potential failure of a business or industry if the extension is not granted and that the relocation of the use to an appropriately designated area is not feasible. - b) Before any application for the extension or enlargement of an existing nonconforming use, the Committee of Adjustment or Council shall evaluate the possibility and feasibility of acquiring the property at the time of the application or possibly at some future date and of holding, selling, leasing or redeveloping the property for an appropriate permitted use in accordance with the provisions of the Planning Act, RSO 1990. - c) Consideration shall be given to the possibility of relocating the use under consideration to a designated and/or zoned location where it would be able to function under improved conditions in accordance with the policies of this Plan.
-If the actions noted above are not d) feasible, it is the intent of this Plan that extensions and enlargements of nonconforming uses may be handled through the use of Section 34(10) or Section 45(2) of the Planning Act, RSO 1990, without an amendment to this Plan. e) Before making any decision, the Committee of Adjustment or Council may seek planning and other advice as is appropriate in the circumstances on the various aspects of the proposal.
-In order to safeguard the interests of the f) general public, Council, prior to passing a by-law, and the Committee of Adjustment, prior to approving an application, shall consider the following: i) the proposed extension or enlargement of the established nonconforming use shall not unduly aggravate situation already the created by the existence of the use, especially with regard to the policies of this Plan and the requirements of the Zoning By-law: ii) whether the proposed extension or enlargement will be in appropriate proportion to the size of the nonconforming use established prior to the passing of the Zoning By-law; iii) the characteristics of the existing nonconforming use and the proposed extension or enlargement shall be examined with regard to noise, vibrations, fumes, smoke, dust, odours, lighting, and traffic generating No variance shall be capacity. granted if one or more of such nuisance factors are present and are cause for the incompatibility of the use with the surrounding area;
+Hardship is defined as the potential failure of a business or industry if the extension is not granted and that the relocation of the use to an appropriately designated area is not feasible. - b) Before any application for the extension or enlargement of an existing non-conforming use, the Committee of Adjustment or Council shall evaluate the possibility and feasibility of acquiring the property at the time of the application or possibly at some future date and of holding, selling, leasing or redeveloping the property for an appropriate permitted use in accordance with the provisions of the Planning Act, RSO 1990. - c) Consideration shall be given to the possibility of relocating the use under consideration to a designated and/or zoned location where it would be able to function under improved conditions in accordance with the policies of this Plan. - d) If the actions noted above are not feasible, it is the intent of this Plan that extensions and enlargements of nonconforming uses may be handled through the use of Section 34(10) or Section 45(2) of the Planning Act, RSO 1990, without an amendment to this Plan. - e) Before making any decision, the Committee of Adjustment or Council may seek planning and other advice as is appropriate in the circumstances on the various aspects of the proposal. - f) In order to safeguard the interests of the general public, Council, prior to passing a by-law, and the Committee of

+Adjustment, prior to approving an application, shall consider the following:

+- i) the proposed extension or enlargement of the established nonconforming use shall not unduly aggravate the situation already created by the existence of the use, especially with regard to the policies of this Plan and the requirements of the Zoning By-law; - whether the proposed extension or enlargement will be in appropriate proportion to the size of the nonconforming use established prior to the passing of the Zoning By-law; - iii) the characteristics of the existing nonconforming use and the proposed extension or enlargement shall be examined with regard to noise, vibrations, fumes, smoke, dust, odours, lighting, and traffic generating capacity.
+No variance shall be granted if one or more of such nuisance factors are present and are cause for the incompatibility of the use with the surrounding area; - iv) the adequacy and availability of municipal services or the adequacy of private water supply and sewage disposal facilities; - v) the traffic and parking conditions of the vicinity shall not be adversely affected by the application, and traffic hazards will be kept to a minimum by appropriate design of loading and unloading facilities and access points to and from the site, and improvement of sight conditions, especially in proximity to intersections; - vi) the proposed extension or enlargement and, where feasible, the established non-conforming use, shall provide for areas of landscaping, bufferina screening or appropriate setbacks for buildings and structures, and devices and measures to reduce nuisances, and where necessary regulations may be applied to alleviate adverse effects caused by outside storage, lighting, and